tanahildebrand/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles.
+This analysis is done to provide insights into the available data that may help the manufacturing team.
+For the purposes of this analysis, we've been provided with two files: "MechaCar_mpg.csv" and and "Suspension_Coil.csv".

 ## Linear Regression to Predict MPG

 ![image](https://user-images.githubusercontent.com/41657419/229537963-491e4e94-f2ec-4b21-a82b-c23b280afe61.png)

+Analysis:
  - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+   - Ground clearance and vehicle length are statistically likely to produce the most non-random variance to the mpg.
  - Is the slope of the linear model considered to be zero?
 Why or why not?
+   - No. The slope coefficients of individual variables (vehicle length, ground clearance, AWD) are sigfnigantly not zero.
  - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+   - Yes.
+This linear model does predict the MechaCar's MPG, as the adjusted R squared value for the model is 0.683.

 ## Summary Statistics on Suspension Coils